LawrenceSB24/Code-Quiz-of-Inevitability/README.md

 THEN I can save my initials and my score
 ```
 ## Status
-Ok, so a few things you will notice of the bat is that the timer still is not working properly and there is not display for the user score.
-I am still currently working on this and should have it fixed by tomorrow at the latest.
+Ok, so one thing you will notice of the bat is that there is not display for the user score.
+I am still currently working on this and should have it fixed soon.
 Also a video demonstration will be included in the descriptiton.